mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 ![Request a project](../../assets/images/pontoon/teams_projects/request_locale.png)

-Click on *REQUEST NEW LANGUAGE* (highlighted in red), select the language you want to add and then click *REQUEST NEW LANGUAGE*.
+Click on *REQUEST NEW LANGUAGE* (highlighted in red), select the language to add and then click *REQUEST NEW LANGUAGE*.

 An email will be sent to Pontoon’s administrators, and the localization driver in charge of the project will act on the request.
 The same restrictions described in the [Requesting a project](#requesting-a-project) section apply here.